“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.

-- All of your dinners and breakfasts are included, as well as trail lunches each day, starting with dinner on Day 1 and ending with breakfast on Day 5.
+- All of your meals and snacks are included, starting with dinner on Day 1 and ending with breakfast on Day 5.
 Gratuity for these meals is also included.

 - All your transportation is included once you meet your guides on the first day except for the cost of our private snowcoach into and out of Yellowstone National Park, but we will book this for you and add this cost to your invoice.